flancian/garden/true names.md

 - a [[letter]].
   - in the [[Agora of Flancia]].

 I started writing this letter approximately a year ago, then I never sent it (this is a traditional [[pattern]] in my behavior).
-Now we come to this point and I think again of sending you a letter explaining some things, I thought of rescuing that unsent letter and continuing it in a
+Now we come to this point where I think again of sending you a letter explaining some things, and the thought came naturally to me of rescuing that unsent letter and continuing it in a slightly different format here :)